 The IJB were provided with a report on 16 July 2020 which highlighted the potential financial impact of the Covid-19 response and the significant financial risk to the IJB.
 From the outset of the pandemic the HSCP acted very swiftly to respond and developed a mobilisation plan detailing the additional activities to support our response, alongside the estimated financial impact.
 Financial returns have been submitted to the Scottish Government on a regular basis, on the premise that any additional costs aligned to mobilisation plans would be fully funded.
 There is a risk that if the full cost of the Covid-19 response is not funded that the IJB may require to recover any overspend in-year.

-In July the IJB agreed that a follow up report would be presented to the IJB in August outlining the updated cost estimates, the financial year-end projections and any potential funding gap based on scenarios re Covid-19 funding.
+The IJB were updated in August outlining the up to date cost estimates, the financial year-end projections and any potential funding gap based on scenarios re Covid-19 funding.
 The IJB also need to consider any action required to recover the financial position in-year.